 I need other voices in my head, not just my own!

 I have met some of the dads interviewed in this book during my tenure as a blogger, and can tell you from personal experience that their stories are the “real deal.”
 I was at an event with Jim Gaffigan and his family.
 Not that I spent my time watching him, but you could see his focus was on his kids and his wife.
 I look up to people in the limelight who make it clear that their priority is their family.
 Plus, he is very funny, especially when he shares his fatherhood stories in his stand-up routine!
 I have also met and was particularly impressed by Henry Winkler.
 I knew him decades ago as a tough guy, as “The Fonz.”
 A few years ago I was interviewing him for his movie, “Here Comes The Boom (2012),” and saw that in reality he was one of the kindest folks I had ever met, and a 100% family man.
 I thought The Fonz was the coolest, but soon realized Henry Winkler was the coolest!
-Seeing him in this book reinforces the idea that this collection of stories is legit, and not some celebs spouting advice they don’t incorporate into their own parenting.
+Seeing him in this book reinforces the knowledge that this collection of stories is legit, and not some celebs spouting advice they don’t incorporate into their own parenting.
 This book is a resource to help you through the day to day of parenting with some humor, and some extra hope!
-May he rest in peace.

 The book comes out in May, 2019, so pre order now!